theotherphil/imagecli/README_template.txt

 This may not be what you wanted!
 If you want to apply the `gaussian` operation to both of the two images in the stack you have two options.
-The verbose option uses the `SWAP` stack operation to manually swap the order of the two elements in the stack. `SWAP` is an alias for `ROT 2`, where the `ROT` operation rotates the positions of the top `n` elements of the stack - the top element moves `n` positions down the stack and the other the other top elements on the stack move up one.
+The verbose option uses the `SWAP` stack operation to manually swap the order of the two elements in the stack.
+(The less verbose option uses an operation array, which is described later). `SWAP` is an alias for `ROT 2`, where the `ROT` operation rotates the positions of the top `n` elements of the stack - the top element moves `n` positions down the stack and the other the other top elements on the stack move up one.